Ryanwatson1991/carpet-specialist/README.md

 The bag only displays the specified area of the product, but it increases appropriatley if area of item is already in bag or adds a seperate item if it is not.
     * Note though, I did leave the colour functionality on the product detail page and make it a required field.
 Honestly, I was just really happy with the image changing feature on this and wanted to leave it in.
+* Previously mentioned add colour function does not crash site, but only returns unsuccessful.
 * Issues with toasts.
 On some screens, toasts stretch accross page, I tried various styling solutions but could not fix this in time.
 Additionally, could not get dismiss button to work so removed this.
 * A number of small visual bugs, primarily regarding responsivity on mobile screens when viewed horizontally.

 # Deployment
+My website has been deployed via Heroku using Postgres as database and using Amazon Web services to host images and static files.
+Heroku has been linked to my Github Repository for this project and auto deploys the code based on my latest commit.
+In order to deploy the project in this way I took the following steps:

+1. Created Github Repository
+2. Created requirements.txt file & procfile in Gitpod workspace in order to tell Heroku what dependencies my project has.

+3. Logged in to Heroku & created a new app.
+3. In my settings.py file, enabled project to use AWS for static files.
+4. Signed up to Amazon Web services.
+5. Selected S3, created bucket and enabled read permissions.
+4. Selected 'Deploy' in Heroku navbar.
+5. Chose 'Github' in deployment method.
+6. Searched for my project's Github repository in the repository search box.
+Selected correct repository.
+7. In same navbar I selected 'Deploy', selected 'Settings'.
+8. On this page selected 'Reveal Config Vars', this brings up fields to input key & value for config vars.
+9. Input the keys for AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, DATABASE_URL, EMAIL_HOST_PASS, EMAIL_HOST_USER, SECRET_KEY, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY,
+STRIPE_WH_SECRET and USE_AWS as well as corresponding values.
+10. Went back to 'Deploy', scorlled down to 'Enable Automatic Deployment' and clicked this.
+11. Heroku then built the application and provided a link to i

+### Clone project
+* To clone this project, user would need to access github repository, clock 'Gitpod' button in top corner (if installed), once workspace has been set up install requirements in txtfile so workspace runs properley and then follow above steps for deployment.

 # Credits